msyk/FMDataAPI/README.md

 - 2021-02-10: [Ver.22]
     Setting the timeout value about cURL.
 Thanks to @montaniasystemab.
 Also thanks to @AnnoyingTechnology for correcting.
 - 2021-02-10: [Ver.23]
   File structure is updated for PSR-4.
 Thanks to tkuijer.
+- 2021-12-23: [Ver.24]
+  Bug fix for portal limit parameter.
+Thanks to tkuijer.

 ## API Differences between ver.8 and 7.
 ### FMDataAPI class